skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

    > ❗️ **Important:** Committing to your default branch is not usually a recommended practice.
 We only do this to simplify the exercise.

 6. With our credentials file updated, Mona should be busy preparing the next step.
-You should also receive another alert email.